eosnetworkfoundation/product/cli/proposals/leap-util.md

 Ideas for Usability Improvement
 ---
-There are several ideas that can make eosio-util tool more user friendly:
+There are several ideas that can make leap-util tool more user friendly:

 - Auto completion of commands / subcommands / parameters